Use Azure VNet Peering with Confluent Cloud¶

 ), and VNet Name (<vnet-name>

-) specified to assign the role to the service principal:az role assignment create \ --role "Confluent Cloud Peering Creator" \ --assignee "$(az ad sp list --filter "appId eq 'f0955e3a-9013-4cf4-a1ea-21587621c9cc'" --output tsv --query '[0].id')" \ --scope "/subscriptions/<subscription-id>/resourceGroups/<resource-group-name>/providers/Microsoft.Network/virtualNetworks/<vnet-name>"
+). = You might have to update the command shown on the page with the latest command syntax as shown below.az role assignment create ` --role "Confluent Cloud Peering Creator" ` --assignee "$(az ad sp list --filter "appId eq 'f0955e3a-9013-4cf4-a1ea-21587621c9cc'" ` --output tsv --query '[0].id')" ` --scope "/subscriptions/<subscription-id>/resourceGroups/<resource-group-name>/providers/Microsoft.Network/virtualNetworks/<vnet-name>"

-Create the VNet peering connection.
+Create a VNet peering connection.

 Now that you granted access to the Azure AD tenant, you can create the VNet peering connection using an HTTP request that resembles the following REST API example: